cscart/docs/user_guide/look_and_feel/changing_attributes/alphabetical.rst

     :align: center
     :alt: Add-ons plus button

-5. In the pop-up window click **Local**, and choose the add-on archive.
+5. In the pop-up window click **Local**, and choose the ZIP archive you downloaded earlier.

 6. Click **Upload & install**.